byte4RR4Y/portscanner/README.md

 # portscanner
 portscanner in python to scan multiple host for specific ports.
-It supports multiple threads(standard is 10 threads)
+It supports multiple threading (standard is 10 threads)

 Syntax: